 Performance And Overclocking Capabilities

-Based on TechPowerUp’s testing, the overclocking is the ASUS TUF’s strongest point since they manage to push the GPU clock up to 3200 MHz!
+Based on TechPowerUp’s testing, the overclocking is the ASUS TUF’s most potent point since they manage to push the GPU clock up to 3200 MHz!
 This is one of the best overclocks we’ve seen since it boosts FPS by up to 10% over the stock ASUS TUF and 20% over the reference card.

 Thermals And Acoustics